imagej/imagej.github.io/_pages/2009-04-27_-_Second_release_candidate_of_Fiji_Dresden-2009.md

 description: test description
 ---

-In the aftermath of our hackathon in Dresden, we have a [second release candidate](Downloads ) now\!
+In the aftermath of our hackathon in Dresden, we have a [second release candidate](Downloads ) now!

 This is the list of changes in addition to the changes in the first release candidate: